lamat1111/QuilibriumScripts/README.md

   ```
   ./poor_mans_cd.sh
   ```
-To detach from tmux press CTRL+B then D and ENTER.
-Now you can safely logout from your server and the node will keep running in its persistent shell.
+To detach from tmux press CTRL+B then D. Now you can safely logout from your server and the node will keep running in its persistent shell.
 </details>
 </blockquote>